 Should I Give My Dog Goat’s Milk?

-If your dog hasn’t had goat’s milk before, offer them a small amount at first and monitor them for signs of lactose intolerance or milk allergy.
+If your dog hasn’t had goat’s milk before, give them a small amount at first and watch them for signs of lactose intolerance or milk allergy.

 How to Prepare Goat’s Milk for Dogs